What does Christie’s Art Finance do?

 Generally, we do.
 But, in certain jurisdictions, we may allow the pledged art to remain in the client’s possession if the legal framework allows.

-In all cases, the responsibility for insurance coverage on the artwork remains with the owner, with Christie’s Art Finance named as additional insured party and first loss payee.
+In all cases, the responsibility for insurance coverage on the artwork remains with the owner, with Christie’s Financial Services named as additional insured party and first loss payee.

 Can I borrow from Christie’s without committing to a sale?